Drug dependency is a global problem. Approximately 5.4 percent of the global population suffers from drug abuse disorder.

 But no matter what type of substance abuse disorder you suffer from, there are some common withdrawal symptoms that users may experience.

 If you or a loved one are suffering from substance abuse disorder, you may be wondering what’s in store for you if you were to quit today.

 While some withdrawal symptoms are unpleasant, most are not dangerous.
 And withdrawal symptoms are the very beginning of a fresh start in your life.

 Keep reading to familiarize yourself with the most common drug withdrawal symptoms most people face, how to deal with them and how to prepare for recovery.
 Your sober life can start today.
-Contact Zinnia Healing to learn more about our drug treatment options.
+Contact Zinnia Health to learn more about our drug treatment options.

 Most Common Drugs With Severe Withdrawal Symptoms

 The following commonly abused drugs have some of the worst withdrawal symptoms, including seizures and dehydration: